Hochopepper/SwordToShield/CoreRules.md

 it as a bonus action.
 You may not add your applicable modifier to the damage of the bonus action attack.

+##### Unarmed Strikes
+When attacking without a weapon you deal an amount of damage equal to your damage die count for your size, plus your strength modifier.
+If you have a bodily feature that augments your unarmed strike die size, "1d8 Natural Weapon" for example, you calculate the damage for your unarmed strikes by changing the damage die of your attacks from a d1 to the damage die specified (1d8 in this example).
+All creatures are proficient in unarmed strikes.

 #### Casting a Spell
 When casting a spell as an action, refer to the spell's listing in the spell compendium and follow the instructions listed.
 If a spell refers to a spell